Best Time to Take a Caribbean Cruise: Weather, Prices & Crowds

 Best Time to Take a Caribbean Cruise

 The Caribbean is one of the most popular cruise destinations, with all major cruise lines offering cruises to this region.
-In fact, nearly 35% of all cruises sail the Caribbean.
+In fact, around 40% of all cruises sail the Caribbean.
 The Caribbean truly offers that picturesque tropical paradise that most vacationers seek.

 When is the best time to cruise to the Caribbean?